christopherweems/sweepline-elements/README.md

 Swift types for reading, verifying, and producing Sweepline protocol messages.

-Primarily for Sweepline server implementers. `sweepline-elements` keeps the wire-format details in one place: request JSON keys, signature header names, Ed25519 verification, and public-key fingerprinting.
-It could easily help you write your own Sweepline client too.
+Written to help you get your Sweepline endpoint validating and responding to requests, `sweepline-elements` keeps the wire-format details in one place: request JSON keys, signature header names, Ed25519 verification, and public-key fingerprinting.

-## What It Covers
+App developers: `sweepline-elements` could be useful in your Sweepline client (iOS, Windows Phone, Chromebook – and we're looking for a solid Android implementation to point people to).

+## The Protocol

-Sweepline clients send a JSON request body plus four signature headers:
+Sweepline clients send a JSON request body via HTTP POST plus four signature headers:

 ```http
 X-Sweepline-Signature-Algorithm: ed25519